Hesperian Health Guides

 Do not use for babies under 2 months unless no other penicillin or ampicillin is available.
 If this is your only choice, inject 50,000 units, 1 time a day for 10 to 15 days.

-For very severe infections in any age, double the above dose.
+For very severe infections at any age, double the above dose.
+Do not give more than 4,800,000 units in a day.

 Inject only in the muscle (IM ), not in the vein (IV).